arbor-sim/arbor/doc/concepts/interconnectivity.rst

    connection
       Connections implement chemical synapses between **source** and **target** cells and are characterized by having a transmission delay.
+On a cell, sources and targets are separately indexed.

       Connections in Arbor are defined in two steps:

       1. Create **source** and **target** on two separate cells as part of their :ref:`cell descriptions <modelcelldesc>` in the :ref:`recipe <modelrecipe>`.
-Sources typically generate spiking events.
+Sources typically generate spikes.
 Targets are typically synapses with associated biophysical model descriptions.
-         On a cell, sources and targets are separately indexed.
       2. Declare the connection in the recipe: with the source and target identified using :gen:`cell_member`, a connection delay and a connection weight.
 The connection should be declared on the target cell.